CycloneDX/cyclonedx-php-composer/README.md

 Feel free to open pull requests.

-To start developing simply run `composer run-script dev-setup` to install dev-dependencies and tools.
+To start developing simply run `tools/composer run-script dev-setup` to install dev-dependencies and tools.

-Make sure to run `composer run-script cs-fix` to have your changes aligned with our coding standards.
+Make sure to run `tools/composer run-script cs-fix` to have your changes aligned with our coding standards.
-Make sure to run `composer run-script test` and pass all tests.
+Make sure to run `tools/composer run-script test` and pass all tests.

 # License